batgzhaw/shopping_cart_mockup/README.md

 Key features are:

 - Implementation based on Docker compose
-- A PostgreSQL database in a separate docker container for the purpose of a compact and runnable setup
+- A PostgresSQL database in a separate docker container for the purpose of a compact and runnable setup
 - A in-memory SQLite database used for integration tests

 ## Usage